jefeish/github-best-practices-demo/docs/repo-hygiene.md

 - The quick answer are:
   - Any Repository that is "clean" today might not be so after the next commit.
-  - A clean Repository is fundamental for good collaboration!
+  - A clean (healthy) Repository is fundamental for good collaboration!

-There are a couple of reaosons beyond just platform performance, why we recommend a good Repository Hygiene process.
+There are a couple of reaosons, beyond just platform performance, why we recommend a good Repository Hygiene process.
 We grouped them in these three categories.

   |Security|Protection|Standards|
   |---|---|---|
   |Ensure that no secrets and <br>no vulnerabilities get committed|Enforce collaboration policies|Compliance rules to maintain a clean Repository and<br> ensure good collaboration|

+GitHub highly values collaboration, providing a clean Repository enables others to participate and contribute, with without too much of a "learning curve" or the danger of "messing things up".
  > Note: The task to get a Repository in to a "clean" state is a pre-requirement.
 The Repository-Hygiene process goal is to maintain a clean environment.

 ---